The Ferrari Club of America

 Concours Entry

-To enter your car in the Concours, for judging, or “display only”, you must register as a “Primary FCA member”.
-Space is limited to the first 200 cars
+To enter your car in the Concours for judging or “display only”, you must register as a “Primary FCA member”.
+Space is limited to the first 200 cars.

-Cars will be placed on the field between 6:30 am and 8:30 am on Monday, June 29 and judging will take place from 9 a.m. until noon.
-Class awards will be presented on the field about 2pm.
+Cars will be placed on the field between 6:30 am and 8:30 am on Monday, June 29, and judging will take place from 9:00 a.m. until noon.
+Class awards will be presented on the field about 2:00 pm.

 Concours Seminar 2026